Document Actions

 Master Thesis in the field of Technology, Innovation and Start-up Management

-Each student has the opportunity to choose preferences from a list of available Master's thesis topics.
-Alternatively, it is possible to suggest one's own topic for the Master's thesis.
-After registering centrally on Stud.ip, students can submit a proposal to the contact person listed below until two weeks before the kickoff.
-The proposal should include the research title, research question, research gap (based on existing literature), and initial ideas regarding the conceptual model and the planned empirical work.
-The submitted proposals will be considered in the selection of topics by the Chair.
-However, submitting a proposal does not guarantee that one will be assigned this topic for the Master's thesis.
+Alternatively, it is possible to propose your own topic for the master thesis.
+After central registration on Stud.IP, students can submit a research proposal to Prof. Dr. Monika Schuhmacher (monika.schuhmacher@wirtschaft.uni-giessen.de) by no later than two weeks before the kickoff.
+The proposal should include the research title, research question, research gap (based on existing literature), as well as initial ideas regarding the conceptual model and planned empirical work.
+The submitted proposals will be taken into account when determining the topics by the department.
+However, submitting a proposal does not guarantee that you will work on that topic as part of your master's thesis.

 The processing time in the four-semester Master's programs is 180 days.
 According to §12 of the specific admission regulations at the time of admission, the following requirements must be met for admission to the thesis in the 120 CP Master's programs: